asiakay/asiakay/README.md

 ### 2 months into quarantine, I started learning about version control, cloning and forking repositories, and making my first commits studying at a fulltime C#, project-based, Software Development Bootcamp.
 #### If you are here because, you found my application for a job interview:
 1. Thanks for your time.
 And thank you for considering me.
-2. If you find that my skills,  fit the job's function, I'd love to hear from you to about next steps.
+2. If you find that my skills and personality might fit the job's function and company culture, I'd love to hear from you to about next steps.
-3. But, if my
-4.    me through my website or socials here on Github, Linkedin, or Twitter, , I welcome interview requests.
-5. then contaif not, I appreciwelcome your feedback.
-The next best thing to an offer is a critique.